 - 4. Often, one approach or the other is the preferred approach for a given higher-level language.
 For example, Python is designed to be implemented using software interpretation, and Java like most higher-level languages is designed to be implemented using compilation.
 [There are a few languages that can actually be implemented either way.] - C. A key visible distinction between the two implementation models is that with a compiled implementation there is a distinct compilation step that occurs between writing a program and running it, whereas with an interpreted implementation it is possible to enter a single statement and have it executed immediately. - 1.
 Of course, the interpreted approach is more convenient to use. - 2.
-However, though the compiled approach requires extra effort, it has a number of advantages. - a) A compiled program can perform the same task much faster than an interpreted program, because the step of "understanding" the source program is done just once, at compile time, and because it is possible to perform some "optimizations" during translation that make the program run more quickly. - (1)This is not much of an issue in many cases, given the speed of modern computers.
-But it can be an issue with computeintensive applications, such as certain kinds of media operations (e.g. movie, sound or picture editing) or scientific "number-crunching".
+However, though the compiled approach requires extra effort, it has a number of advantages. - a) A compiled program can perform the same task much faster than an interpreted program, because the step of "understanding" the source program is done just once, at compile time, and because it is possible to perform some "optimizations" during translation that make the program run more quickly. - (1) This is not much of an issue in many cases, given the speed of modern computers.
+But it can be an issue with compute-intensive applications, such as certain kinds of media operations (e.g. movie, sound or picture editing) or scientific "number-crunching".

 - (2)Some interpreted implementations mitigate the problem by storing the program internally in a partially-translated form to avoid doing all the work of "understanding" the source each time a statement is executed, and may even save the translated form to facilitate subsequent loading.
 (For example, Python does this with its .pyc files).
 But this still doesn't yield the kind of efficiency possible with a compiled implementation. - b) A more significant issue is software reliability.
-A compiler can be designed to catch many kinds of errors (but by no means all) when a program is compiled, rather than having them show up when the program is running. - (1)We will see lots of examples of this as we learn Java. - (2)There will be times when you will be tempted to think of detection of errors by the compiler as a nuisance, but remember this is much less of a nuisance than having something go wrong when the program is running! - c) Compiled implementations also have significant security advantages. - D. Having said all this, for demonstration purposes we will make use from time to time of a program known as Dr. Java.
-This has an interaction window which allows you to enter a Java statement and have it executed immediately - just like in an interpreted language.
-But what is really happening is that Dr. Java is compiling a miniprogram containing the statement "behind the scenes". - E. The IDE we will use in most of the labs NetBeans performs the compilation step automatically when you try to run a program that has been modified since it was last compiled so you will not necessarily be conscious of compilation being done.
+A compiler can be designed to catch many kinds of errors (but by no means all) when a program is compiled, rather than having them show up when the program is running. - (1) We will see lots of examples of this as we learn Java. - (2) There will be times when you will be tempted to think of detection of errors by the compiler as a nuisance, but remember this is much less of a nuisance than having something go wrong when the program is running! - c) Compiled implementations also have significant security advantages. - D. The IDE we will use in most of the labs NetBeans performs the compilation step automatically when you try to run a program that has been modified since it was last compiled so you will not necessarily be conscious of compilation being done.